-During 2018, we continued the use of our second-generation sustainability assessment methodology (launched in 2014) in our innovation pipeline project portfolio management process.
+During 2019, we continued the use of our second-generation sustainability assessment methodology (launched in 2014) in our innovation pipeline project portfolio management process.
 We monitor our progress through the Innovation Project Sustainability Assessments metric, which measures the number of innovation projects assessed for sustainability risks and opportunities using the second-generation sustainability assessment methodology.
-However, in 2018, we discontinued this metric.
+However, we have discontinued this metric since 2018.

 This metric, started in 2013, was intended to drive the adoption of sustainability principles and thinking in SABIC's innovation process.
 However, sustainability assessment is now fully embedded and embraced by SABIC's business units.
 We are now focusing on accelerating the integration of sustainability into our technology strategy and ideation process, starting with the initial stages of product development.
 We will revisit the tool and process to improve further its quality of assessment and ease of use.
-In 2019, we plan to collect feedback from our internal stakeholders.